tobias-walle/ai.nvim/README.md

 - `OPENAI_API_KEY`: Api key for OpenAI if you want to use their models
 - `ANTHROPIC_API_KEY`: Api key for Anthropic if you want to use their models
 - `PERPLEXITY_API_KEY`: Api key for Perplexity if you want to the @web tool

+## Development

+To run the tests:

+1. Download the required dependencies with `just prepare` (This includes [mini.test](https://github.com/echasnovski/mini.nvim/blob/main/TESTING.md))
+2. Run the tests with `just test` OR run the tests of a single file with `just test_file FILE`